 A non-AP MLD may initiate a multi-link setup with an AP MLD to setup more than one link with a subset of APs that are affiliated with the AP MLD.
 When a non-AP MLD initiates a multi-link setup with an AP MLD, a non-AP STA that is affiliated with the non-AP MLD shall transmit an (Re-)Association Request frame on the link it is operating on.
 An AP that is affiliated with the AP MLD and that received the (Re-)Association Request frame shall transmit an (Re-)Association Response frame.

-The Basic variant Multi-Link element carried in the (Re-)Association Request frame shall include MLD-level information that is common to all non-AP STAs affiliated with the non-AP MLD.
-MLD-level information shall include at least the MLD MAC address.
+The Basic variant Multi-Link element carried in the (Re-)Association Request frame shall include MLD MAC Address field, Transmitting AP’s Link ID field and the Transmitting AP’s Change Sequence field where the Transmitting AP’s Change Sequence field is set to reserved.

 The Basic variant Multi-Link element carried in the (Re-)Association Request frame shall include one or more STA profile subelement(s), each of which contains the complete information (such as capabilities) of a non-AP STA affiliated with the non-AP MLD and corresponding to athe link that is requested for multi-link setup.

-The Basic variant Multi-Link element carried in the (Re-)Association Response frame shall include MLD-level information that is common to all APs affiliated with the AP MLD.
-MLD-level information shall include at least the MLD MAC address.
+The Basic variant Multi-Link element carried in the (Re-)Association Response frame shall include MLD MAC Address field, Transmitting AP’s Link ID field and the Transmitting AP’s Change Sequence field.

 The Basic variant Multi-Link element carried in the (Re-)Association Response frame shall include one or more STA profile subelement(s), each of which contains the complete information (such as capabilities and operational parameters) of an AP affiliated with the AP MLD and corresponding to a link that is accepted by the AP MLD and requested by the non-AP MLD.